About the GTA Academy

 Session days and times will be determined based on applicant availability.
 Applicants will have the ability to indicate whether or not they are able to participate at a certain time on the application form.

-Dates and times for Spring 2021 GTA Academy Part II will be available in late November 2020.
+Information for Spring 2022 GTA Academy Part II will be available in late November 2021.
 Topics and Facilitators are determined in collaboration with participants.

 Spring 2022 GTA Academy Part II Application Process